Isca7el/rsschool-cv/cv.md

 <https://isca7el.github.io/Sedona/> - first step in webdevelopment.
 In this maket was used HTML, CSS and Java Script.

-<https://isca7el.github.io/mavic/> - work foe exrerience with HTML, SASS and Java Script.
+<https://isca7el.github.io/mavic/> - work for exrerience with HTML, SASS and Java Script.

 Freelance